Towards Large-Scale Small Object Detection: Survey and Benchmarks: Introduction

 Object detection in early period usually integrated handcrafted features \cite{34, 35, 36} and machine learning approaches \cite{37, 38} to recognize the objects of interest.
 The methods following this sophisticated philosophy perform catastrophically poorly in small objects due to their limited capability of scale variation.
 After 2012, the powerful learning ability of deep convolutional network \cite{39} brings a glimmer of hope to the whole detection community, especially considering that object detection had reached a plateau after 2010 \cite{40}.
 The seminal work \cite{40} broken the ice and since then, an increasing number of detection methods based on deep neural networks were proposed, whereafter, object detection entering the deep learning era.
 Thanks to the outstanding modeling ability of deep networks for scale variation and powerful abstraction of information, small object detection obtains an unprecedented improvement.
 Therefore, our review focuses on the major development of deep learning-based SOD methods.

 To sum up, the main contributions of this paper are in three folds:

-1. Reviewing the development of small object detection in the deep-learning era and providing a systematic survey of the recent progress in this field, which can be grouped into 6 categories: data-manipulation methods, scale-aware methods, feature-fusion methods, super-resolution methods, context-modeling methods, and other approaches.
+1. Reviewing the development of small object detection in the deep-learning era and providing a systematic survey of the recent progress in this field, which can be grouped into six categories: sample-oriented methods, scale-aware methods, attention-based methods, feature-imitation methods, context-modeling methods, and focus-and-detect approaches.
 Except for the taxonomies, in-depth analysis about the pros and cons of these methods were also provided.
-Meanwhile, we review a dozen datasets that span over multiple areas which relate to small object detection.
+Meanwhile, we review dozens of datasets that span over multiple areas which relate to small object detection.

 2. Releasing two large-scale benchmarks for small object detection, where the first one was dedicated to driving scenarios and the other was specialized for aerial scenes.
 The proposed datasets are the first-ever attempt to large-scale benchmarks tailored for SOD.
 We hope these two exhaustively annotated benchmarks could help the researchers to develop and verify effective frameworks for SOD and facilitate more breakthroughs in this field.